~ 6 MIN READ

 With your new periods in place, you’re ready to move forward with updates to the elements carried over from your previous plan.
 If there’s information that you need to change across multiple elements—for example, if you’ve decided to add a new custom field to track the priority of your projects—you can take advantage of bulk editing and change them all in just a few clicks.
 In this example, you could select your high priority projects, choose to edit multiple, define the priority for the group as a whole, and save.
 Just repeat for medium and low priority projects, and in three steps you’ve accomplished updating all your projects.

 Looking to make major changes on a larger scale?
-You can make changes across your scorecards—like adding a new measure to every scorecard or a new series to a group of measures across scorecards—by leveraging our scorecard update templates.
-These templates allow you to make bulk additions to your scorecard in one fell swoop, saving you the time and effort of implementing the same change again and again until you’ve exhausted your list of scorecards.
+You can make changes across your scorecards—like adding a new measure to every scorecard or a new series to a group of measures across scorecards—by leveraging Bulk Change Scripts.
+These scripts allow you to make bulk additions or changes to your scorecard in one fell swoop, saving you the time and effort of implementing the same change again and again until you’ve exhausted your list of scorecards.

 In with the New

-If you already have master measures set up in your account, you can easily make your annual update to the master measure template to see the change reverberate throughout your account.
-Maybe you have new evaluation terms for the new year that more closely reflect your goals; simply change the evaluation terms in the master measure template to update the evaluation terms of all linked measures.
+Once you have all of your new elements in ClearPoint, you can easily make your annual updates across the account using Bulk Change Scripts to see the change reverberate throughout your account.
+Maybe you have new evaluation terms for the new year that more closely reflect your goals; simply define the evaluation terms in the script, select which elements you want to update, and run the script to update the evaluation terms of all of the measures you've defined.

-If you’ve yet to take advantage of master measures, now’s the time!
+If you’ve yet to take advantage of Bulk Change Scripts, now’s the time!

 Sharing What’s New